 Outdoor Recreation Just Minutes Away

-In Southeast Oregon, you can still experience the beauty and solitude of wide-open spaces.
+In Southeast Oregon, you’ll love to experience the beauty and solitude of wide-open spaces.
+There are so many Burns, Oregon attractions to visit.
 Whether you’re interested in bicycling, birding, fishing, hunting, photography, wildlife viewing, hiking, backpacking, four-wheeling or horseback riding, you’ll find it all within minutes of Narrows RV Park.

 One of the benefits of being a guest of The Narrows RV Park is having access to all of our intimate knowledge of this beautiful area that we call home.
 We primarily love to enjoy Harney County by fishing the local watering holes and spotting new birds at Malheur National Wildlife Refuge.

 If we don’t know the answer to your questions first-hand, we have a large network in our area and will be able to get you in contact with an appropriate subject matter expert.
 We also have many free local resources available to our guests to help them prepare any outdoor fun that they’d like to experience.
 Read on to learn about our local Burns attractions!